You need to sign in or sign up before continuing.

 I have a deluxe Scrabble board; couch surfers for whom English is not their native tongue can use their phone to cheat. 😉

 I am a voracious reader and traveler.
 I travel to Green Party, science fiction and world fantasy conventions.
-I usually travel alone using my flight attendant travel benefits.
-Sometimes I bring a companion, maybe a couchsurfer who has hosted me.
+I usually travel solo using my flight attendant travel benefits.
+I can bring a companion, on occasion a couch surfer who has hosted me.

-Couchsurfers usually offer to clean or cook; I don't ask or expect it.
+Couchsurfers sometimes offer to clean or cook; I don't ask or expect it.
 I will not accept money so please do not offer.
 I often make an American breakfast for my guests.
-Pancakes with bacon and eggs, or for my vegetarian guests, oatmeal, yogurt or cereal.
+Pancakes, bacon and eggs, or for my vegetarian guests, oatmeal, yogurt or cereal.
 I also make my famous pasta or Mexican burritos.
 For vegans; salads and plant based hot dogs.

 I try to practice a minimalist lifestyle and maintain a low carbon footprint.
 I am an anti-establishmentarian, eco-warrior, climate, internet and political activist.